 If you choose not to opt out of your workplace pension, you will need to make a regular contribution into your pot.

 You can choose to raise your own level of contributions, if you feel you can save more.
 The minimum contribution mandated by the government was not selected to provide enough to give most people a comfortable lifestyle when they retire.
-It is generally recommended that you should be saving between 12% and 15% of your whole salary to save up enough to live well in the future.
+It is generally recommended that you should be saving between 12% and 15% of your whole salary to save up enough to live a moderate is not luxurious lifestyle in the future.